-☐ After four minutes, let each group report what it found, until the right answers have been reported.
-Affirm these:
+- □ Have groups answer this question: Where did the apostles evangelise and start new flocks? - □ After four minutes, let each group report what it found, until the right answers have been reported.
+Affirm these: - The apostles often evangelised whole households and families. - The apostles often started new flocks in the homes of new believers.

-- The apostles often evangelised whole households and families. - The apostles often started new flocks in the homes of new believers. - □ Explain: - Several of the Epistles send greetings to believers meeting in believers' homes. - Relatives and friends of believers are more willing to come to their homes than to chapels. - Starting flocks in homes, offices and shops costs very little. - Flocks meeting in homes are safer from hostile authorities and can move easily. - Self-supported believers can start many new flocks in homes. - ☐ Ask, "How soon should a newly enrolled trainee begin to train newer leaders?
+- Several of the Epistles send greetings to believers meeting in believers' homes. - Relatives and friends of believers are more willing to come to their homes than to chapels. - Starting flocks in homes, offices and shops costs very little.

+- Flocks meeting in homes are safer from hostile authorities and can move easily. - Self-supported believers can start many new flocks in homes. - □ Ask, 'How soon should a newly enrolled trainee begin to train newer leaders?